1960 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 1960 Large Date DDR FS-801 Errors

-The FS-801 designation indicates this as the first major doubled die reverse catalogued for the date.
-Market values range from $25 for circulated business strikes to over $500 for proof examples in PR67+ grades with strong reverse doubling across all affected design elements.
+The FS-801 designation indicates this is the first major doubled die reverse catalogued for the date.
+The error shows close spread doubling characteristics, requiring magnification for definitive identification but visible to experienced collectors under normal lighting.
+Market values range from $25 for circulated business strikes to over $500 for proof examples in PR67+ grades.

 1960 Large Date DDR FS-801 Penny Price/Grade Chart